-The income of the franchised PLB operation of the Group is either received in cash or collected via Octopus cards by Octopus Cards Limited and remitted to the Group on the next business day.
+The income of the franchised PLB operation of the Group is either received in cash or collected via Octopus Cards Limited and remitted to the Group on the next business day.
+Also, the Group does not provide guarantees to third parties which would expose the Group to credit risk.
 The Group is therefore not exposed to any significant credit risk.